Microsoft Bounty Programs FAQ

 How long will these programs run?

-The Mitigation Bypass Bounty, BlueHat Bonus for Defense, and Online Services Bounty Programs will run indefinitely, at Microsoft’s discretion.
+The Mitigation Bypass Bounty, Bounty for Defense, and Online Services Bug Bounty Programs will run indefinitely, at Microsoft’s discretion.

 Is product [x] in scope for the bounty programs?

 Please read the above terms to understand what is currently in scope for Microsoft’s bounty programs.
-The increased scope of the Bounty Program will be announced on the BlueHat Blog and on www.microsoft.com/bountyprograms.
+The increased scope of the bounty program will be announced on www.microsoft.com/bountyprograms.

 Is there an age limit for participants?

 Researchers 14 years of age or older may submit bypasses, defense ideas or bugs to the program.
-If you are at least 14 years old but are considered a minor in your place of residence, you must ask your parent’s or legal guardian’s consent prior to participating in this program.
-Please see the program terms here for full information on eligibility.
+If you are at least 14 years old but are considered a minor in your place of residence, you must get your parent’s or legal guardian’s consent prior to participating in this program.

-What is the Microsoft Online Services Bug Bounty?
+What is the Microsoft Online Services bounty program?

 The Online Services Bounty gives individuals across the globe an opportunity to submit vulnerability reports on eligible Online Services provided by Microsoft.
-Qualified submissions are eligible for a minimum payment of $500 USD.
-Bounties will be paid out at Microsoft’s discretion based on the impact of the vulnerability
+Qualified submissions are eligible for a minimum payment of $500 USD, up to a maximum of $15,000 USD.
+Bounties will be paid out at Microsoft’s discretion based on the impact of the vulnerability.

-What are the terms for the Online Services Bug Bounty?
+What are the terms for the Online Services bounty program?

 Please see complete program terms here

-Where can I setup a test account for Microsoft’s Online Services Bounties?
+Where can I setup a test account for Microsoft’s Online Services bounty program?

 Which online services are eligible for a Bounty?

-Online Services in scope for the bounty are listed by domain.
-Please visit this page to determine which services are eligible, and other terms around scope.
+The Online Services in scope for the bounty are listed by domain in the program terms

 What types of reports qualify for an Online Services Bounty?